 We assign each news website a red or green rating—indicating its trustworthiness.

 Depending how a site performs on our nine criteria, it is assigned a color rating.
 Sites with green ratings follow basic standards of accuracy and accountability.
 Sites with red ratings do not.

 NewsGuard’s analysts write a detailed description of each site they rate, describing the site’s background, ownership, content, and why it received its rating—including its performance on each of the nine criteria.
 (Click here for examples.)

 Our free browser extension displays NewsGuard ratings next to news links.

 Once you install NewsGuard’s free browser extension, NewsGuard rating icons will begin to appear next to links on search engines and social media feeds, including Facebook, Twitter, Google, and Bing.

-In addition to red and green icons for news and information websites, NewsGuard assigns a blue “platform” icon to sites that primarily host user-generated content.
+In addition to red and green icons for news and information websites, NewsGuard assigns a grey “platform” icon to sites that primarily host user-generated content.
 Humor or satire sites that mimic real news are assigned an orange “satire” icon.
-A grey icon indicates that a website has not yet been rated by NewsGuard’s team.
+A white icon indicates that a website has not yet been rated by NewsGuard’s team.